viamrobotics/docs/docs/getting-started/app-usage.md

 You can delete a location that is *empty of robots* by clicking the trash can icon next to the location name at the top of the page for that location.
 The icon will not appear if there are any robots in the location.

-### Sharing a Location
+### Sharing a location

 The Viam app allows you to share a location with any organization of which you are a member, as well as with the Viam Support Team.

-#### Sharing with a different organization
+#### Sharing a location with a different organization

 If you are a member of more than one organization, the Viam App lists those organizations in the **Add Organization** drop-down:

 {{< figure src="../img/app-usage/add-org-drop-down.png" width="400px" alt="The Add Organization drop-down displaying an organization where the user is also a member." title="The Add Organization drop-down displaying an organization where the user is also a member." >}}

 You can share your location with any listed organization by selecting it from the **Add Organization** drop-down and then clicking, **Add**.
 The Viam App lists the newly added organization:

 {{< figure src="../img/app-usage/after-add-org.png" width="400px" alt="After adding another Org, the Viam App lists it under the Orgs that share this location list." title="The Viam App displays newly added Orgs under the Orgs that share this location list." >}}

-#### Share a Location with Viam Support
+#### Share a location with Viam Support

 You must share your Location with the Viam Support team when requesting support.
 To do so, navigate to the proper Location and click, **ADD VIAM SUPPORT**.
 The button toggles to **REMOVE VIAM SUPPORT**; Click to remove Viam Support from your Location.

-#### Removing an Organization from a shared Location
+#### Removing an organization from a shared location

-You can remove any Organization except the parent organization and Viam Support from the shared list by simply clicking the "X" to the right of its listing.
+You can remove any organization except the parent organization and Viam Support from the shared list by simply clicking the "X" to the right of its listing.

 ### Sub-locations